 Aside from the above requirements, non-thesis track students must pass both a written and oral exam.
-The written exam tests specific, detailed knowledge from the courses you have had with three professors: two from your major field and one in your minor field.
+The written exam tests specific, detailed knowledge of the courses you have had with three professors: two from your major field and one in your minor field.
 The oral exam tests broad knowledge and connections from all courses taken.
 The three faculty members who directed the written exam will comprise the oral exam committee.
 Should a student fail either exam, a second examination must be taken no earlier than one month after the first examination.

 During the student’s final semester, students will request the COGS to create an examination committee.
-As a rule, this committee will be composed of no fewer than three graduate faculty members chosen by the COGS from whom students have taken course work during their graduate study.
-Generally this will represent your major and minor fields.
+As a rule, this committee will be composed of no fewer than three graduate faculty members chosen by the COGS from whom students have taken coursework during their graduate study.
+Generally, this will represent your major and minor fields.
 It will be the responsibility of the committee to administer the final comprehensive examinations.

 The purpose of the comprehensive examination will be to examine students’ general knowledge of history.
-Questioning, therefore, will concentrate on students’ knowledge of their major general field of study, their minor general fields of study, as well as general historiography and historical methodology learned in the 6300 course.
+Questioning, therefore, will concentrate on students’ knowledge of their major general field of study, their minor general fields of study, as well as general historiography and historical methodology, learned in the 6300 course.

 Aside from the requirements listed under Program Rules and Requirements, thesis track students are required to write a Master’s thesis.
-A student must have a 3.5 minimum gpa at the time of their enrollment in the first thesis course (HIST 6301).
+A student must have a 3.5 minimum GPA at the time of their enrollment in the first thesis course (HIST 6301).
 As this track is designed for students who plan to continue their studies in a Ph.D. program, the following additional requirements must be fulfilled: